A Study of TAK-676 With Pembrolizumab After Radiation Therapy to Treat a Number of Cancers

 Time Frame

-Number of Participants Reporting one or More Treatment-emergent Adverse Events (TEAEs) and Based on TEAEs Severity
+Number of Participants Reporting One or More Treatment-emergent Adverse Events (TEAEs) and Based on TEAEs Severity

-Time Frame: From first dose of study drug administration up to 30 months
+Time Frame: From first dose of study drug administration up to 32 months

-AE: any untoward medical occurrence in participants administered with pharmaceutical product that does not necessarily have a causal relationship with this treatment.
+AE: any untoward medical occurrence in participants administered a pharmaceutical product that does not necessarily have a causal relationship with this treatment.
 TEAE: any AE either reported for the first time or worsening of a pre-existing event after the first dose of study drug is considered treatment emergent.
 Severity grade is defined by the National Cancer Institute Common Terminology Criteria for Adverse Events (NCI CTCAE) Version 5.0.
 Grade 1: Mild (asymptomatic/mild symptoms; clinical/diagnostic observations only; intervention not indicated); Grade 2: Moderate (minimal, local/noninvasive intervention indicated; limiting age-appropriate instrumental activities of daily living [ADL]); Grade 3: Severe (severe/medically significant but not immediately life-threatening hospitalization/prolongation of hospitalization indicated; disabling; limiting self-care ADL); Grade 4: Life-threatening consequences, urgent intervention indicated; Grade 5: Death related to AE.

-From first dose of study drug administration up to 30 months
+From first dose of study drug administration up to 32 months

-Number of Participants with Dose-limiting Toxicities (DLTs)
+Number of Participants With Dose-limiting Toxicities (DLTs)

-Number of Participants Reporting One or More Treatment Emergent Serious Adverse events (TESAEs)
+Number of Participants Reporting One or More Treatment Emergent Serious Adverse Events (TESAEs)

-Time Frame: From first dose of study drug administration up to 30 months
+Time Frame: From first dose of study drug administration up to 32 months

 TEAE: any AE either reported for the first time or worsening of a pre-existing event after the first dose of study drug is considered treatment emergent.
-An SAE is defined as any untoward medical occurrence that: 1) results in death, 2) is life-threatening, 3) requires inpatient hospitalization or prolongation of existing hospitalization, 4) results in persistent or significant disability/incapacity, 5) leads to a congenital anomaly/birth defect in the offspring of the participant or 6) is a medically important event that satisfies any of the following: a) May require intervention to prevent items 1 through 5 above. b) May expose the participant to danger, even though the event is not immediately life threatening or fatal or does not result in hospitalization
+An SAE is defined as any untoward medical occurrence that: 1) results in death, 2) is life-threatening, 3) requires inpatient hospitalization or prolongation of existing hospitalization, 4) results in persistent or significant disability/incapacity, 5) leads to a congenital anomaly/birth defect in the offspring of the participant or 6) is a medically important event that satisfies any of the following: a) may require intervention to prevent items 1 through 5 above. b) may expose the participant to danger, even though the event is not immediately life threatening or fatal or does not result in hospitalization

-From first dose of study drug administration up to 30 months
+From first dose of study drug administration up to 32 months

-Number of Participants With One or More TEAEs Leading to Dose Modifications and Treatment Discontinuation
+Number of Participants With One or More TEAEs Leading to Dose Modifications

-Time Frame: From first dose of study drug administration up to 30 months
+Time Frame: From first dose of study drug administration up to 32 months

-TEAE: any AE either reported for the first time or worsening of a pre-existing event after the first dose of study drug is considered treatment emergent.
+TEAE: Any AE either reported for the first time or worsening of a pre-existing event after the first dose of study drug is considered treatment emergent.

-From first dose of study drug administration up to 30 months
+From first dose of study drug administration up to 32 months

 Secondary Outcome Measures